vishnuvskvkl/Object-Detection/README.md

 •	Using loop over all found boxes, if box is appearing in indexes then only draw rectangle, colour it, put text of class name on it.

+For more information and weight files visit https://pjreddie.com/darknet/yolo/